greatcoltini/greatcoltini/README.md

-# COLTON DONKERSGOED - INTERN AI PLATFORM ENGINEER
+# COLTON DONKERSGOED - SOFTWARE DEVELOPER FOR AI PLATFORM - KINAXIS
 I am passionate about learning new technologies and exploring the world of software engineering and development!

-Currently, I am working as an intern with Kinaxis as part of the AI Platform team - assisting in developing the platform upon which the AI team runs!
+Currently, I am working as an Software Developer I with Kinaxis as part of the AI Platform team - assisting in developing the platform upon which the AI team runs!

 In my spare time, I develop games using Godot and make modifications to existing games.